data-science-with-r/data-visualization-transformation/slides/2-1-2-step-by-step-ggplot2/2-1-2-step-by-step-ggplot2.md

 >>

-Putting it altogether we have our code
+Putting it altogether we have our plot

+>>

---> The resulting plot
+The code

+>>

---> And the narrative we built with each layer of the plot
+And the narrative we built with each layer of the plot

 >>